 During the second quarter of fiscal 2012, we began to maintain an investment portfolio of approximately \$100 million in marketable debt securities, including corporate debt securities, United States Treasury securities, United States government agency securities, bank certificates of deposit and commercial paper.
-Our investments in marketable debt securities are classified as available-for-sale and are included in short-term investments as of March 30, 2013.
+Our investments in marketable debt securities are classified as available-for-sale and are included in short-term investments as of September 28, 2013.
 Our investments are made in accordance with our cash investment policy, which governs the amounts and types of investments we hold in our portfolio.
 Our investment portfolio could be affected by various risks and uncertainties including credit risk, interest rate risk and general market risk, as outlined in Part II, Item 1A, "Risk Factors."
-Our primary source of cash, cash equivalents and short-term investments during the three months ended March 30, 2013 was customer payments for products, maintenance and services.
-We also received cash from stock purchases under our ESPP and from the exercise of stock options.
+Our primary sources of cash, cash equivalents and short-term investments during the nine months ended September 28, 2013 were customer payments for products, maintenance and services, and borrowings under our revolving credit facility.
+We also received cash from stock purchases under our ESPP and from the exercise of stock

-Our primary use of cash, cash equivalents and short-term investments during the three months ended March 30, 2013 was payments relating to salaries, benefits, other employee-related costs and other operating expenses.
+Our primary uses of cash, cash equivalents and short-term investments during the nine months ended September 28, 2013 were payments relating to our fiscal 2013 acquisitions, salaries, benefits, other employee-related costs, payments on our revolving credit facility and other operating expenses.

-Approximately 55% of our cash, cash equivalents and short-term investments were held by our foreign subsidiaries as of March 30, 2013.
+Approximately 55% of our cash, cash equivalents and short-term investments were held by our foreign subsidiaries as of September 28, 2013.
 Our intent is to permanently reinvest our earnings from certain foreign operations.
 We do not anticipate we will need to repatriate dividends from foreign operations that are permanently reinvested in order to fund our domestic operations.
 In the event that dividends from foreign operations that are currently permanently reinvested are needed to fund United States liquidity, we could be required to accrue and pay additional taxes in order to repatriate these funds.

 During fiscal 2012, we entered into a \$250 million five-year senior secured revolving credit facility.
 Borrowings under the credit facility may be used to finance working capital, capital expenditures, acquisitions and other business purposes.
 Any outstanding loans drawn under the credit facility are payable on or before December 12, 2017.
 The credit facility contains customary negative covenants that, among other things, restrict our ability to incur additional indebtedness, grant liens, make certain investments, dispose of certain assets and make certain payments.
 In addition, the credit facility contains certain financial covenants that require us to maintain a leverage ratio of not greater than 3 to 1, subject to certain exceptions, and requires that we maintain an interest coverage ratio of at least 3 to 1.
-As of March 30, 2013, we were in compliance with the financial covenants.
+As of September 28, 2013, we were in compliance with the financial covenants.
 For an additional description of this revolving credit facility, see Note 2 in the notes to condensed consolidated financial statements.
-After quarter-end on April 23,